jiany-ctrl/Crossmodal-KD-for-Vision-to-Sensor-HAR/README.md

 ## Codes
 For example, in the UTD dataset:
 Step1: Extract the GAF images using [matlab codes]().
-Step2: Run 1_UTD_SemanticFusion.py to train the teacher model.
+Step2: Run  to get the pre-trained teacher model.
-Step3: Run 2_run_UTD_All_SemanticAblationFusion_distill.py to conduct knowledge distillation.
+Step3: Run  to experiment knowledge distillation.

 ## Citation
 If you find this repository useful, please consider citing the following paper: